-Set the frequency of the generator to 50 kHz and apply the pulse modulation, Figure 5-19.
+Set the frequency of the generator to 50 kHz-.

-Increase the applied signal until the oscilloscope indicates the voltage specified by application of clause 4.2.8.
+Increase the applied signal until the measurement receiver indicates the level specified by application of clause 4.2.8.

-Verify that both inputs of the oscilloscope, voltage monitored on 50 and current monitored by the current probe, are consistent within 3 dB.
-This is applicable only if a current probe is used during calibration
+Verify that both measurement receivers inputs, levels monitored on 50 and current monitored by the current probe, are consistent within 3 dB.
+This is applicable only if a current probe is used during calibration.

-Record the generator settings.
+Record the forward power to the injection probe as measured via the directional coupler.

 Repeat 5.4.8.4b.2 through 5.4.8.4b.4 for each measurement frequency.